The Nightmare Before Christmas: Critical response

 Peter Travers of Rolling Stone called it a restoration of "originality and daring to the Halloween genre.
-This dazzling mix of fun and fright also explodes the notion that animation is kid stuff. … It's 74 minutes of timeless movie magic."
+This dazzling mix of fun and fright also explodes the notion that animation is kid stuff. ...
+It's 74 minutes of timeless movie magic."
 James Berardinelli stated "The Nightmare Before Christmas has something to offer just about everyone.
 For the kids, it's a fantasy celebrating two holidays.
 For the adults, it's an opportunity to experience some light entertainment while marveling at how adept Hollywood has become at these techniques.
 There are songs, laughs, and a little romance.
 In short, The Nightmare Before Christmas does what it intends to: entertain."
 Desson Thomson of The Washington Post enjoyed the film's similarities to the writings of Oscar Wilde and the Brothers Grimm, as well as The Cabinet of Dr. Caligari and other German Expressionist films.

 Michael A. Morrison discusses the influence of Dr. Seuss' How the Grinch Stole Christmas! on the film, writing that Jack parallels the Grinch and Zero parallels Max, the Grinch's dog.
 Philip Nel writes that the film "challenges the wisdom of adults through its trickster characters", contrasting Jack as a "good trickster" with Oogie Boogie, whom he also compares with Seuss' Dr. Terwilliker as a bad trickster.
-Entertainment Weekly reports that fan reception of these characters borders on obsession, profiling Laurie and Myk Rudnick, a couple whose "degree of obsession with [the] film is so great that … they named their son after the real-life person that a character in the film is based on."
+Entertainment Weekly reports that fan reception of these characters borders on obsession, profiling Laurie and Myk Rudnick, a couple whose "degree of obsession with [the] film is so great that ... they named their son after the real-life person that a character in the film is based on."
 This enthusiasm for the characters has also been profiled as having spread beyond North America to Japan.
 Yvonne Tasker notes "the complex characterization seen in The Nightmare Before Christmas".

-Danny Elfman was worried the characterization of Oogie Boogie would be considered racist by the National Association for the Advancement of Colored People (NAACP).
-Screenwriter Caroline Thompson raised similar concerns about the character, only to be told by Burton that she was "being oversensitve".
-Elfman's predictions came true; however, director Henry Selick stated the character was inspired by the Betty Boop cartoon The Old Man of the Mountain.
-"Cab Calloway would dance his inimitable jazz dance and sing 'Minnie the Moocher' or 'Old Man of the Mountain', and they would rotoscope him, trace him, turn him into a cartoon character, often transforming him into an animal, like a walrus," Selick continued.
-"I think those are some of the most inventive moments in cartoon history, in no way racist, even though he was sometimes a villain.
-We went with Ken Page, who is a black singer, and he had no problem with it".